jmacapagal90/p2-project-beer-buddy/README.md

 ## General Information
-- Beer Buddy is a SPA that allows users to search through beers and add them to a cart to order
+- Beer Buddy is a SPA that allows users to search through beers and update tabs with different beer order

 ## Technologies Used
 - react: 18.2